Primary and secondary education

 - “I would want my teacher to understand that I did truly want to learn and be at school and that I would of loved more support from both my class teachers and my guidance counsellor.
 I found the smallest things a struggle and my concentration and memory are poor because of my M.E.”

 Children with M.E. may have special educational needs (SEN) and teachers must take reasonable steps to ensure that they are not placed at a substantial disadvantage compared to others.
-It may also be that children with M.E. are considered disabled as described under the Equality Act 2010.
+The Equality Act 2010 defines disability as “a physical or mental impairment that has a substantial and long-term adverse effect on the ability to carry out normal day-to-day activities.”
+This includes M.E.

 Some children may only be able to attend school part-time and others may need to be away from school for longer.
 The child’s GP, paediatrician or specialist will usually need to write to the school and offer guidance on what is a suitable level of attendance them, or if they feel a home tutor would be better at this stage in your pupil’s condition.